 - Add 1 tbsp butter or another healthy fat to the pan

 - Sauté the baby bell peppers, yellow onions, jalapeno, baby kale, and garlic until they are soft (~8 minutes)

-- Add the sauteed vegetables and remaining ingredients (save the mozzarella) to a mixing bowl and combine
+- Add the sauteed vegetables and remaining ingredients to a mixing bowl and combine